moondance-labs/tanssi-docs/learn/framework/overview.md

 Building an Appchain from scratch is a very complex task that requires deep knowledge in a wide range of areas, including (but not limited to):

-- **Consensus Algorithms** - Consensus ensures that all participants in the blockchain network agree on the validity of transactions.
+- **Consensus Algorithms** - consensus ensures that all participants in the blockchain network agree on the validity of transactions.
 Some popular consensus mechanisms include Proof of Work (PoW) and Proof of Stake (PoS)

-- **Cryptography** - Cryptography plays a crucial role in securing the blockchain.
+- **Cryptography** - cryptography plays a crucial role in securing the blockchain.
 You'll need cryptographic algorithms for tasks like creating digital signatures, verifying transactions, and encrypting data

-- **Distributed Network** - A network architecture to enable nodes to communicate, validate transactions, and synchronize the blockchain data is key to maintaining a shared ledger in a decentralized network
+- **Distributed Network** - a network architecture to enable nodes to communicate, validate transactions, and synchronize the blockchain data is key to maintaining a shared ledger in a decentralized network

-- **Data Structures** - Besides the list of blocks, where each block contains a set of transactions along with a reference to the previous block, an optimized and performant strategy to store the state of the network is needed
+- **Data Structures** - besides the list of blocks, where each block contains a set of transactions along with a reference to the previous block, an optimized and performant strategy to store the state of the network is needed

-- **Governance** - If the Appchain is designed to be permissionless, a voting mechanism is important in order to keep it evolving and reflecting the community will
+- **Governance** - if the Appchain is designed to be permissionless, a voting mechanism is important in order to keep it evolving and reflecting the community will

-- **Upgradeability** - It is necessary to clearly define how to upgrade, how modifications are implemented, and how conflicts are resolved within the network
+- **Upgradeability** - it is necessary to clearly define how to upgrade, how modifications are implemented, and how conflicts are resolved within the network

 Fortunately, there is no need to write implementations of these blockchain components for there is an awesome open-source framework called [Substrate](https://substrate.io/){target=_blank}, which is the same Tanssi is built on, leveraging all the base implementations it includes and its modularity and flexibility to reach a high degree of customization.